Tuesday, 26 August 2025

 Have fun while you’re alive she seems to be saying,

-Not point in suffering , baby on the way out
+No point in suffering baby, on the way out

 You rather die laughing at your stupidity and solitude …